“…do not be grieved, for the joy of the Lord is your strength.” Nehemiah 8:10

 Before I knew it, I was on a Boeing 757 with 17 other folks headed to San Juan.
 We arrived at SJU, hopped in a van, and drove 20 miles west to a little town called Dorado.
 A town that, like much of Puerto rico, is home to two separate socioeconomic realities.

 But Hunger Corp is investing in Dorado.
-They’re restoring homes, supporting businesses, and fighting to improve the lives of its residents.
+They’re restoring homes, supporting businesses, and fighting to improve the live’s of its residents.
 We worked on a house for an 82 year old man with dementia named Francisco.
 Francisco currently lives with his daughter, Magaly, in a house right next door to his on the same small piece of property.

-Concrete is heavy, and Puerto Rico is hot
+Concrete is Heavy, and Puerto Rico is Hot

-We spent four days working on the house.
+We spent four days working on Francisco’s house.
 The temperature hit nearly 90 each day with a heavy dose of humidity.
 I sweat through my clothes by about 10 AM everyday, and the work was backbreaking.

-I spent Monday lifting 25lb buckets full of concrete to pour into support columns for the house.
+I spent Monday lifting 25lb buckets full of concrete to pour support columns for the house.
 Tuesday we moved 500 cinderblocks across the job site by hand.
 All week long we worked with concrete, mixing every bag manually with shovels and elbow grease, and hand mixing concrete is no joke.
 It’s basically a Metcon workout.
-The clock starts ticking as soon as you add water, so you have to move fast, and turning over gravel and sand with a shovel engages muscles you don’t even know you have.
+The clock starts ticking as soon as you add water, so you have to move fast, and turning over gravel and sand with a shovel engages muscles you didn’t even know you had.

 I’m a pretty active dude, but I work at a desk everyday, and four days of demanding physical labor was a shock to the system.